-Prerequisites: FD 1235 - Observational Drawing
+Prerequisites: FD 1235 - Observational Drawing Notes: Required textbook from this course also used in FD1380.

 - Demonstrate skills to effectively draw the human figure at an introductory level. - Apply drawing skills with an emphasis on proportions, skeletal structure, foreshortening, value and color. - Understand structure through skeletal anatomy and figure studies.